T-Shirt Screen Printing & Custom Design in Fort Collins

-Important steps in t-shirt printing include making the screens, setting them up on press, and mixing ink colors.
+Important steps for our Fort Collins screen printing include making the screens, setting them up on press, and mixing ink colors.
 These steps are where the printer makes decisions about screen mesh, squeegee hardness, angle, and pressure, ink color, and other job specific technical factors.
 This stage is also where the printer lines up the design color by color, to make sure it’s in registration.
 The last step before the actual run is to complete a test print.

 Printing & Curing